webmachine/webmachine-ruby/README.md

 * Fixed operator precedence in `IOEncoder#each`.
 * Fixed typo in Max-Age cookie attribute.
 * Allowed attributes to be set in a `Cookie`.
+* Fixed streaming in Rack adapter from Fiber that is expected to block

 ### 1.1.0 January 12, 2013